AshishSara/MIMICIII-Predicting-Mortality-within-48-hours/ReadMe.md

 high risk and might require more intensive care or intervention.

 Implications:
-Model Performance: In this context, it's particularly important to focus not just on overall accuracy but also on the model's ability to correctly identify high-risk patients (Class 1).
+Model Performance: In this context, it's particularly important to focus not just on overall accuracy but also on the model's ability to correctly identify the high-risk patients (Class 1).
 This is why metrics like recall, precision, ROC AUC, and F1-score for the mortality class are essential.

 Model Interpretation: The feature importance analysis from these models can provide insights into which factors are most predictive of near-term mortality, helping clinicians understand key risk factors.